 Q: Does the art have to be the same aspect ratio of the billboard?

-NO. Please be assured that your piece doesn't need to fit perfectly on a billboard when you submit your images.
-There are a lot of ways to work around the different sizes.
+No. Please be assured that your piece doesn't need to fit perfectly on a billboard when you submit your images.
+There are a many ways to work around the different sizes.

 Q: Will it help me if my work fits on a billboard?

-NO: Artwork is not chosen because of how perfectly it fits on a billboard.
+No. Artwork is not chosen because of how perfectly it fits on a billboard.
 We deal with two major vendors that have completely different requirements and different billboard sizes and formats.
-Because of this, it's difficult to give out specific sizes and ratios until a few weeks before the show goes up.
-However, because many people have asked for this information during the submission process, so below are the most common sizes of billboards from past TBC shows.
+Because of this, it is difficult to provide specific sizes and ratios until a few weeks before the show goes up.
+However, because many people have asked for this information during the submission process, the most common sizes of billboards from past TBC shows are listed below.